It’s cold outside! Craft projects are a great way to keep the kids busy inside. Try some of these winter-themed craft projects below:

 Pour entire bottle of glue into a bowl.
 Mix in the shaving cream slowly until you get a fluffy consistency.
 After snow paint is made add it desired amount of glitter

 Tired of the traditional snowflakes made out of paper?
-Try this easy to make snowflake made out of a plastic water bottle.
+Try this easy-to-make snowflake made out of a plastic water bottle.
 This water bottle snowflake craft is fun and easy for kids of all ages.
-This snowflake project also works as a winter recycling projects.
+This snowflake project also works as a winter recycling project.
 Follow the step-by-step directions below to make your own water bottle snowflake.

 Check out: Snowflake Facts for Kids